AlibabaResearch/SA-IQA/SA-IQA-model/README.md

 ## Training Data

-The model is fine-tuned and evaluated on SA-BENCH, an 18k-image benchmark for spatial aesthetics in interior scenes.
+The model is fine-tuned and evaluated on SA-BENCH, a 17,768-example benchmark for spatial aesthetics in interior scenes.

 ## Limitations